Ongoing Nazareth shenanigans

 We should all look with great suspicion on new evidence [at Nazareth] ‘coming to light’ which conflicts with the evidentiary profile of the last hundred years, new evidence which astonishingly reopens the case for settlement in the time of Christ… Any claim of new, pre-70 CE evidence, should raise an alarum red flag.
 Such a claim tells us more about the persons making it than about Nazareth…” (American Atheist, Jan.
 2009, p.
 12.)

 For the tradition the stakes couldn’t be higher.
 If word gets out that Nazareth came into being after the time of Jesus, then not only is Christianity’s central figure in jeopardy but so is Israel’s principal source of tourist revenue.
 It can be no coincidence that, over the last decade, closer and closer cooperation has emerged between tourism associations in Israel and well-heeled evangelical Christian groups in the West.
 Those gigantic forces have come together to fund multi-million dollar ventures in Israel, including the recent “Nazareth Village” resort (evoking the alleged town as it was in Jesus’ time), and the Mary of Nazareth Center mentioned above.
-The truth about Nazareth is as much a commercial issue as it is a religious one.
+The truth about Nazareth is as much a commercial issue as a religious one.

 [Note: Since writing the above, my book NazarethGate has appeared (Dec.
 2015).
 It examines in devastating detail the bogus “Jesus-era” claims of Alexandre, Dark, and many others.—R.S.]